rimuz/smudge/docs/lang.md

 You should use `len()` only when working with ASCII strings or you need to obtain its memory size (in bytes).

 #### Why UTF-8?
-And why now UTF-16, UTF-32, UCS-2 or other encondings?
+And why not UTF-16, UTF-32, UCS-2 or other encondings?
 I've chosen UTF-8 because of its total compatibility with ASCII and because it's the cheapest in terms of memory: as I said, strings that use **only** or **mostly** ASCII will be up to twice longer in UTF-16 (and up to four times longer in UTF-32).
 Also:
 - Java and .NET use UTF-16
-- Golang and python use UTF-8
+- Golang and Python use UTF-8s

 ### Function `idx(i)`
 Calculates the index in **bytes** from the given index in **characters** `i`.